You’ve started the side hustle, but when it comes to actually quitting your job, something is holding you back.

 You’re in.
 You want that, too.

-In this article, I’m going to tell you the 7 things I did to prepare myself financially to quit my 9-5 job working for a prestigious academic institution to become a work at home mom.
+In this article, I’m going to tell you the 7 things I did to prepare myself financially to quit my 9-5 job working as a science educator to become a work-at-home mom.

 What Motivated Me to Finally Take Action and Quit My Job